 We organize the rest of the paper as follows.
 We will review some related researches in motion planning and intelligent user interface design in the next section.
 We will then review the path-planning algorithm with the randomized roadmap approach in Section 3.
-In Section 4 we present our approach to the problem of incorporating planning into the user interface control loop.
-We will show the details of our implementation in Section 5, and the experimental settings, results, and analysis in Section 6.
+In Section 4 we present our approach to the problem of incorporating planning into the control loop of user interface.
+We will then show the details of our implementation in Section 5, and the experimental settings, results, and analysis in Section 6.
 Finally, we will conclude our work and discuss future extensions in the last section.